jhedmendoza/sg-hybrid-custom-plugin/README.md

-#Custom Plugin for Football Careers that extends WP Job Manager, process payment gateway and many more.
+#Custom plugin for Scotch Galore that extends yith auction plugin.